ayush4345/CodeCraft/README.md

     "content": "1.
 Check the logic for accessing array elements and ensure it is within the bounds of the array.\n2.
 Consider the conditions under which the array index is being calculated or manipulated.\n3.
 Review how the array is being initialized and populated to identify any potential issues."
   }
   ```
-- **Description:** This API accepts an error message, along with some user information, and provides a response with suggestions or explanations related to the error, particularly for array index out-of-bounds exceptions.
+- **Description:** This API accepts an error message, along with some user information, and provides a response with suggestions or explanations related to the error.

 ### 4. Learn Ask AI API